Simeticone: Medical uses

 Simethicone is used to relieve the symptoms of excessive gas in the gastrointestinal tract, namely bloating, burping, and flatulence.
 While there is a lack of conclusive evidence that simethicone is effective for this use, studies have shown that it can relieve symptoms of functional dyspepsia and functional bloating.

 It has not been fully established that simethicone is useful to treat colic in babies, and it is not recommended for this purpose.
 A study in the United Kingdom reported that according to parental perception simethicone helped infant colic in some cases.

 Simethicone can also be used for suspected postoperative abdominal discomfort in infants.

 Side effects

-Simethicone does not have any serious side effects.
+Simethicone does not have any known serious or severe side effects.
 Two uncommon side effects (occurring in 1 in 100 to 1 in 1,000 patients) are constipation and nausea.

-Though poorly documented, some studies show a possible negative interaction between simethicone and levothyroxine, meaning it can possibly bind levothyroxine in the GI tract and hence reduce its absorption leaving the patient prone to clinical manifestations of hypothyroidism.
+Though poorly documented, some studies show a possible negative interaction between simethicone and levothyroxine (synthetic T_{4}), meaning it can possibly bind levothyroxine in the GI tract and hence reduce its absorption leaving the patient prone to clinical manifestations of hypothyroidism.
 It is important to mention the long T_{1/2} of levothyroxine which makes the phenomenon a matter of at least a week of using levothyroxine with simethicone.
 To prevent this interaction, simethicone is recommended to be taken at least 4 hours before or after levothyroxine.